jeffreygray/Space-Fights/README.md

 # Welcome!!!!
-Space Fights is an invigorating multiplayer space shooter that won best overall game at UVA's game expo in Spring 2017 by a panel of expert judges and students.
+Space Fights is an invigorating multiplayer space shooter that won "Best Overall Game" at UVA's game expo in Spring 2017 by a panel of faculty judges with industry experience in Game design and the student body.

 ## Energy
 Energy usage in Space Fights distinguishes it from other games in the genre.
 Most gamers are accustomed to separate weapon cooldowns, shields, health, and repair mechanics; however, Space Fights integrates all of this into one attribute.
 A blue bar above your ship indicates the current energy of the ship.
 This value decreases when firing a weapon, receiving damage, or using the Rhino's speed boost.
 This renders PvP as a fast-paced mind game since you don’t want to accidentally overshoot.
 Doing so would make you vulnerable to a 1-shot kill because your energy drains by firing projectiles.
 Each of the different ship classes has their own base energy balanced with respect to their combat abilities.